 - Dedicated my life to public service.

-- Bring an understanding of public policy, and have particular expertise in housing and community development.
+- Bring an understanding of public policy, and a particular expertise in housing and community development.

 - Committed to social justice and economic equity.